 There would not be a substantial increase in air quality emissions because indoor cultivation is already occurring on-site.
-This use is not proposed to be expanded.
-Cultivation and associated processing activities would potentially generate odors; however, the facility would be equipped with charcoal filters and a negative pressure system for odor mitigation.
+Cultivation and associated processing activities would potentially generate odors; however, the facility is equipped with carbon filters and fans for exhaust in cultivation rooms.
+Furthermore, air conditioning systems are located inside the rooms so that no unfiltered air is circulated to the outside.
 Therefore, no impact related to objectionable odors would occur.

-Because the project involves the licensing of an existing business that currently sells commercial cannabis, a minor incremental increase in vehicle trips to the project site may occur as a result of increased commercial activity.
+Because the project involves the licensing of an existing business that currently distributes and sells commercial cannabis, a minor incremental increase in vehicle trips to the project site may occur as a result of increased commercial activity.
 However, the proposed project would not result in a substantial change in land use or vehicle trip generation.

-The California Air Resources Board (CARB) Air Quality and Land Use Handbook: A Community Health Perspective (2005) does not identify retail uses as land uses associated with odor complaints.
+The California Air Resources Board (ARB) Air Quality and Land Use Handbook: A Community Health Perspective (2005) identifies land uses associated with odor complaints.
 Consumption of cannabis products on-site would not be permitted.
+Distribution and retail uses are not identified as land uses associated with odor complaints by ARB.
 Therefore, the project would not generate objectionable odors affecting a substantial number of people, and no impact would occur.